 - Guide 1: How to Remove KMSPico Malware from Windows.

-- Guide 2: Get rid of KMSPico Malware from Mac OS X.
+- Guide 2: Get rid of KMSPico Malware on Mac OS X.

-- Guide 3: Remove KMSPico Malware from Google Chrome.
+- Guide 3: Remove KMSPico Malware in Google Chrome.

 - Guide 4: Erase KMSPico Malware from Mozilla Firefox.

 - Guide 5: Uninstall KMSPico Malware from Microsoft Edge.